BlockMen/cme/README.txt

  - Fixed crash caused by spawning control
  - Prevent the mobs flood once and for all
  - Drop items aswell when settings define max lifetime

+# 1.1.4
+ - Fixed mobs flood (yes, really!)
+ - Sheep drop raw flesh on death
+ - Sheep are not stuck that often in valleys; spawning less
+ - Improved jumping of zombies and sheep

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it